Red-Satori/fertility-rate-correlations-python/README.md

-# fertility-rate-correlations-python
+# True Fertility Rate (TFR) Data Correlations using Python

-Python scripts for parsing and analyzing data related to three global indices: HDI, TFR, and GII
+Python scripts for parsing and analyzing data related to three global indices: HDI, TFR, and GII from Wikipedia articles

 This repository contains Python scripts for parsing and analyzing data related to three global indices: the Human Development Index (HDI), Total Fertility Rate (TFR), and Gender Inequality Index (GII).